accujazz/homepage/content/_index.md

 Over the years, I’ve worked on a bunch of video-game related projects: an infotainment database with personal recommendation tools, media with custom editorial and social features, mobile in-game marketing platform and digital game distribution service.

-I wrote html/css, designed UX/UI, researched user needs, developed product concepts and managed dev teams.
-I guess you could call me a generalist.
-If you’re interested, [take a look at my CV](/alexey-gornostaev-cv.pdf).
+I wrote html/css, designed UX/UI, worked on market and user needs researches,  developed new product concepts, and helped dev teams ship quality features and be happy at work.
+For more details contact me and I'll be glad to send you back my cv.

 I spend my free time walking my![Trudi photo](/favicon.png)[corgi](http://trudi.dog), playing weird indie games and tinkering with linux.

-[Send me an email](mailto:hello@alexeygornostaev.com), I’d be glad to return to you.
+If you'd like to send me an email, [please do](mailto:hello@alexeygornostaev.com).
+I’d be happy to return to you.
 You can also check out [my twitter](https://twitter.com/accujazz).

 Cheers!